 What will be the citizenship of the future?
 The tradition of citizenship has evolved over time, and been expanded for many who could not share in the rights, obligations, and responsibilities.
 But larger governing structures like the European Union, the affordability of travel, the changing nature of work, the Internet, and the portability of our rights are changing how we view citizenship.
 What if we could choose citizenship as easily as a cell phone plan or television?

-Yaël Ossowski is an international consumer activist and writer.
+Yaël Ossowski is a journalist, writer, and consumer advocate.
 His writings and interviews have appeared in newspapers, magazines, and online outlets across the world in multiple languages.
-He is founder and editor of Devolution Review, deputy director at the Consumer Choice Center, and senior development officer for Students For Liberty.
+He is the founder and editor of Devolution Review and deputy director at the Consumer Choice Center.
 He was previously a national investigative reporter at Watchdog.org.
-He has a Master’s Degree in Philosophy, Politics, Economics (PPE) from the CEVRO Institute in Prague and a Bachelor's in Political Science from Concordia University, Montreal.
+He has a Master’s Degree in Philosophy, Politics, Economics (PPE) from the CEVRO Institute in Prague, and a Bachelor's in Political Science from Concordia University, Montreal.
 He currently splits his time between Vienna, Austria and Charlotte, North Carolina.

 Posts created 927